FIP Treatment Timeline

 • basic biochemistry and hematology

-• electrophoresis of serum proteins
+• electrophoresis serum proteins (in case of an unfavorable biochemistry result)

 • Serum Amyloid A (SAA)